Are there ‘best protein powders’ for men vs. women? A guide to choosing yours

 Weight management

-The role of protein in weight management is well-known, with a higher protein intake boosting our metabolism, increasing satiety (and therefore reducing unnecessary snacking) and changing weight-regulating hormones (13,14,15).
+The role of protein in weight management is well-known, with a higher protein intake supporting our metabolism, increasing satiety (and therefore reducing unnecessary snacking) and changing weight-regulating hormones, helping us to stay feeling full (13,14,15).

 Research has shown that “men and women respond similarly to caloric restriction diets differing in protein content” (16), which suggests that protein intake for weight management should be tailored to the individual, not their sex.

 When choosing the best protein powder for weight management in men or women, studies have shown that animal and plant-based protein sources can be equally effective for weight loss (17).
-However, whey in particular has been positively linked with weight loss in scientific studies (18).
+There is strong evidence to support the use of whey for weight loss (18).

 “When we have a higher protein breakfast with whey protein, it reduces the production and secretion of the hormone ghrelin, keeping you fuller for longer throughout the day.”
 Belle Parrish, Registered Associate Nutritionist (AfN) at Balance by Belle